YOUSU198/DDD/Contributor-Guidelines.md

 ### Make an Issue First

-Before you dive into coding your change, it's often good to first make an issue, or work on an existing issue before you start.
+It's often good to make an issue first or work on an existing issue before you start.
 This will allow anyone to provide feedback about what you're going to work on before you spend time on something that may change.
 Likewise, it will prevent someone else from working on the same issue as you.
-Pull requests against an existing issue have a much higher chance of getting merged.

 ### Write Relevant Tests

 If your changes touch the more structural parts of the codebase, you'll be asked to write tests for them, and make sure the existing tests pass.
-Try to follow the example of existing tests.
+Try to follow the example of existing tests or chat with us if you need help determining what tests to write or how to write them.

-### Make a Detailed Pull Request
+### Make a Pull Request! 🎉

 * Provide a detailed explanation for what your code does
 * List all of the high-level technical changes you've made
 * Provide a list of steps for testing your change (if applicable)
 * Provide screenshots / gifs of the visual changes (if applicable)

+This helps us quickly understand what the pull request does and allows us to test it and merge it faster.

 Again, if you want to talk before you start coding away, feel free to join our [Discord](https://discordapp.com/invite/VSaTXEA)!